-5. I will get notified of shipping date and update you on estimated arrival time.
+5. We will get notified of shipping date and update you on estimated arrival time.

-6. Once they arrive to me, I snap a quick picture for you to email you and update tracking via paypal and email.
+6. Once they arrive to us, we snap a quick picture for you to email you and update tracking via paypal and email.

-7. The pins ship same day they arrive to me and ship priority mail to you(2-3 days in transit) and that's included in your pricing.
+7. The pins ship same day they arrive to PGS and ship priority mail to you(2-3 days in transit) and that's included in your pricing.

 What happens after I submit my order and pay?

-Within 48hrs, I will email you a proof for approval that will have colors and all information to either approve or make changes before production.
-After that we wait and as soon as I get notice of the eta I will update you.
+Within 48hrs, we will email you a proof for approval that will have colors and all information to either approve or make changes before production.
+After that we wait and as soon as we get notice of the eta I will update you.

 What kind of clasp do they come with?

 My default are the black rubber clasps, but we can do metal butterfly(same cost) or deluxe backers(+$0.25 per pin).
 Between butterfly metal ones and rubber ones, they each have their own faults and strengths.
 I find most people use the rubber ones so they can't snag on clothing and because we have multiple fun color options.